 Special thanks to John Hague for providing the information for this page.

 The Social Club at the ground itself welcomes away fans and is a great place to meet up before and after the game.
 It serves the usual range of beers and has some bottled real ales.
 The club even has its own Spartans Ale.
-As well as beers the social clubs sells a range of sandwiches and hot pies.
+As well as beers, the social clubs sell a range of sandwiches and hot pies.
 Thirsty fans can also order their half-time drinks before kick-off.
 Although entrance to the Social Club is outside the ground, fans can get a ‘pass out’ to visit in the interval.

-Further afield in the town centre, only 10-15 minutes walk away are a few pubs of interest to the more discerning drinker.
-The Wallaw on Union Street is an award winning Wetherspoons conversion of a former Art Deco cinema and deserves a visit.
+Further afield in the town centre, only 10-15 minutes walk away, are a few pubs of interest to the more discerning drinker.
+The Wallaw on Union Street is an award-winning Wetherspoons conversion of a former Art Deco cinema and deserves a visit.
 There is always a good range of cask ales and craft beers on tap.
-It is also featured in the CAMRA Good Beer Guide Olivers on Bridge Street is also worth a visit and also offers real ale.
-The Commissioners Quay Hotel is very much the new kid on the block and as well as providing 40 modern en-suite bedrooms there are usually 4 varied cask ales and a range of craft beers.
+It is also featured in the CAMRA Good Beer Guide.

 From the North

-From the A189 (Spine Road) take the A193 (Cowpen Road) exit and follow this into Blyth, continue on the A193 as it becomes The Broadway.
-Continue on the A193 at The Broadway Circle roundabout and take the next left on to Plessey Road.
+From the A189 (Spine Road), take the A193 (Cowpen Road) exit and follow this into Blyth, continue on the A193 as it becomes The Broadway.
+Continue on the A193 at The Broadway Circle roundabout and take the next left onto Plessey Road.
 The ground will be on your left.

 From the South

 Exit the A19 onto the A189 (Spine Road) at the Annitsford Roundabout.
-After two miles exit onto the A1061 (signed A192 Seaton Delaval, Cramlington and Blyth Beach.
+After two miles, exit onto the A1061 (signed A192 Seaton Delaval, Cramlington and Blyth Beach.
 Follow the A1061 for approximately three miles and exit left onto the A193.
 Turn right at the second roundabout onto Plessey Road as above.

 Postcode for SatNav: NE24 3JE